idaholab/moose/modules/thermal_hydraulics/doc/content/source/bcs/ADHSHeatFluxBC.md

 !syntax description /BCs/ADHSHeatFluxBC

-The heat flux contribution to the residual $R_i$ for the weak form is computed as:
+The heat flux contribution to the residual $R_i$ for the weak form of the energy equation is computed as:

 \begin{equation}
 R_i = (\psi_i, - S_{pp} * S_{fn}(t, \vec{x}) F(t, \vec{x})) \quad \forall \psi_i,